Blackprint/Blackprint/README.md

 The main target of the project is to help developers to modify their program's logic while the program is still running.
 You can create a custom node so it can be used to manage IoT, Docker container connections, or maybe like virtual cable for electrical stuff.
 Well, it may feel like a dream but it can be turned into the reality if the community getting bigger.

 ## Contributing
-Please make sure to read the [Contributing Guide](https://github.com/Blackprint/Blackprint/blob/master/.github/CONTRIBUTING.md) before creating a issue/request.
-If you have a Blackprint-related project/addons, you can add it with a pull request to this [list]()!
+To make things easier, please make sure to read the [Contributing Guide](https://github.com/Blackprint/Blackprint/blob/master/.github/CONTRIBUTING.md) before creating a issue/request.

 ## License
 Blackprint is a **MIT licensed** open source project and completely free to use.